Mojszli/ChatGpt-Bypass/README.md

 **Usage**
-1. put the files into one folder like this, I will be using the SteamSetup as an example.
+1. put the files into one folder like this, I will be using the an OpenSource cheat as an example.
    <img src="" alt="auto">
 2.open terminal in that folder or just cd to it, then paste this command;
 ```